How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 BMI (Body Mass Index)

-The body mass index is a scale that determines whether you are underweight, average, overweight, or obese.
+The body mass index is a scale that determines if you are underweight, average weight, overweight, or obese.

 BMI is figured by calculating your weight in kilograms and then dividing that amount by the square of your height in meters.